ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 nent society at a time when I was the sole
 constituent member of my own body; and
 that I have adhered to it through all time,
-I owe to my mother
+I owe to my mother.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:me:batch_me_allagash_ver02:data:sn83021380:0027952388A:1857021301:0034/pct:4.509044,4.775146,22.937123,91.862435/!600,600/0/default.jpg"/>
 </td>